secondcoming/Arma3-Epoch-Lootspawner/README.md

 Supermarkets and pubs now only spawn food and drink.

 Offical spawn items (items that you have to search) still spawn everywhere with the default loot.

+Come and try it out on our server:

+[UK] Yorkshire Epoch Chernarus